paed01/bpmn-engine/docs/Activity.md

 Activity
 ========

-Base of all bpmn activity types.
+Base of almost all bpmn activity types.

 <!-- toc -->